Why the most qualified job applicants aren’t always the best hires

 As an employer your success will come from recruiting people based on their strengths.
 If people’s strengths are identified and aligned to what the business needs, they are more likely to thrive in their role, and the business in turn will benefit from that stronger performance.

-An individual’s strengths can be identified using the Strengths Insight questionnaire.
+An individual’s strengths can be identified using the Strengths questionnaire.
 This can be completed before an interview and then validated by a subsequent conversation with the individual about the profile that the questionnaire has generated.

 Aspirations, Engagement & Intelligence